John Gregory Brown: Background and education

-Brown was born on July 31, 1960 in New Orleans, Louisiana.
+Brown was born on July 31, 1960, in New Orleans, Louisiana.
 He received his B.A. from Tulane University in 1982, and his M.A. from Johns Hopkins University in 1988.
-He is Director of Creative Writing and the Julia Jackson Nichols Professor of English at Sweet Briar College, Virginia, where he lives with his wife, fellow novelist Carrie Brown and two dogs Murphy Brown and James Brown.
+He is Director of Creative Writing and the Julia Jackson Nichols Professor of English at Sweet Briar College in Virginia, where he lives with his wife, fellow novelist Carrie Brown, and their two dogs, Murphy Brown and James Brown.
 After spending the 2015-2016 academic year teaching at Deerfield Academy, he returned to Sweet Briar College.